Magahis: Painting

 Sohrai painting is painted during Sohrai festival.
 As during Deepavali there is a tradition of cleaning and decorating home so, peoples of Magadh celebrates Sohrai festival next day if Deepavali and to decorate homes they make Soharai painting on walls.
-It's history is traced bask to 7000BCE. them paitnings like Bhim betka are comsidered its origin.
+Its history is traced bask to 7000BCE. them paitnings like Bhim betka are comsidered its origin.
 It aĺso got GI tag in 2020.

-Khatwa embroidery and art is a art emerged from Patna.It's carved out on tents, saree, bedsheet.
+Khatwa embroidery and art is an art emerged from Patna.It's carved out on tents, saree, bedsheet.

 Folk ballads

-Despite "lacking literature", Magahi language contains an oral repertoire of folksongs and ballads, some of their subject matter also known to the northern part of India.
+Magahi language contains both oral and written repertoire of folksongs and ballads, some of their subject matter also known to the northern part of India.
 The ballads are sung by folk singers and bards, and tend to vary between each telling.
 Among the more famous ballads of the Magahi repertoire, there are Song of Gopichandra and the Song of Lorik, the latter also known as Lorikayan or Lorikayana.
+Magahi hadson many poets like yahya maneri from patna composed dohas in magahi way before other eastern languages also badri das dharam das and many more saints composed songs and dohas in magahi also mahakavi of magahi dalshaha or raja dalel singh from ramgarh riyasat composite shivasagar contains 12,000 dohas and over 700 pages also composed many more books like raja rahsya govind lilamritam and many more.